Are You Legally Responsible for Your Elderly Parents?

 If your and your parents’ relationship causes stress or other negative emotions, it may be best to maintain distance and leave their care to others, as long as state laws are being followed.

 Typically, your parents were the primary providers for you and your siblings during your upbringing.
-It is common to have feelings of guilt or shame if you refuse to take care of them later on.
+It’s common to have feelings of guilt or shame if you refuse to take care of them later on.

 These feelings can affect you personally and your relationships with your parents and siblings.
 Your parents may feel sad that you don’t care for them.
 Other parents may feel they are owed your help after what they did for you.

-Your family relationships will be tested during this time, and it is not uncommon to feel complex emotions involved with your decisions.
+Your family relationships will be tested during this time, and it is not uncommon to experience complex emotions related to your decisions.

 When to Say No

-• Abusive parents: It is not worth sacrificing your mental health and suffering abuse to care for your parents if they are abusive.
+• Abusive parents: It’s not worth sacrificing your mental health and suffering abuse to care for your parents if they are abusive.

-• Unsafe environment: Whether through abuse or external factors, it is OK to refuse if you are unsafe when providing care to your parents.
+• Unsafe environment: Whether through abuse or external factors, it’s OK to refuse if you are unsafe when providing care to your parents.

-• Severe conditions: If your parents' expenses are too high or their situation is too severe to be treated, it is understandable to say no to the responsibility.
+• Severe conditions: If your parents' expenses are too high or their situation is too severe to be treated, it is understandable to decline the responsibility.

 Options for Caring for Elderly Parents